mistergough/mistergough.github.io/_posts/2015-08-09-static-blogging.md

 ### CSS

 Jekyll has built in support for [CSS extension Sass](http://sass-lang.com/), which is well worth learning and using if you don't already.
 Of course, if you don't want to get into the design side at all you can just download and use ready made themes ([Jekyll Bootstrap](http://jekyllbootstrap.com/) is worth a look).
-You can even use the theme I've built here by cloning all the site files [from my own repository](https://github.com/mistergough/mistergough.github.io).

 ### Markdown